awsdocs/amazon-personalize-developer-guide/doc_source/working-with-training-metrics.md

 Result: 0\.4000

 Now that you have evaluated your solution version, create a campaign by deploying the optimum solution version\.
 For more information, see [Creating a Campaign](campaigns.md)\.

+## More Info<a name="metrics-see-also"></a>

+For a sample Jupyter notebook that shows you how to retrieve metrics based on hold\-out data, see [Personalize with Temporal Evaluation on Hold\-Out Set](https://github.com/aws-samples/amazon-personalize-samples/blob/master/advanced_examples/personalize_temporal_holdout.ipynb)\.